-Taking your ferret for a walk is a great way to enrich its life and keep it stimulated; all animals love to have dirt and grass under their feet every now and then.
-However, before taking your ferret outside, you should make sure that your ferret will be safe and have a good time.
+Taking your ferret for a walk is a great way to enrich its life and keep it stimulated.
+All animals love to have dirt and grass under their feet every now and then.
+However, before taking your ferret outside, ensure a safe, fun time with these six tips.

 Before taking your ferret outdoors, make sure that they are vaccinated for canine distemper and rabies.
 Both diseases are most likely to be caught outside, where your ferret may come in contact with canine feces or rabid animals.
 Obviously, you’ll want to try to decrease this contact even with a vaccinated ferret.

 2. Make sure the area’s safe